johnssimon007/DelCache/README.md

 # DelCache

-DelCache is a tool written in Node.js which helps to identify Web applications using Varnish caching reverse proxy which are vulnerable to Unauthenticated cache purge requests.
+DelCache is a tool written in Node.js which helps to identify Web applications using Varnish caching reverse proxy and are vulnerable to Unauthenticated cache purge requests.

 #setup